ivanderk/guide_collab_software_design/README.md

 The examples for the diagrams in the C4 Model can be found in the "src" directory.
 They are made with a [PlantUML extension](https://github.com/RicardoNiepel/C4-PlantUML).

-Generated/exported images of the PlantUML diagrams can be found in the "images" directory.

 Check out [PlantUML](http://plantuml.com/) and how to use it in [Visual Studio Code](https://www.codeproject.com/Articles/1278703/UML-Made-Easy-with-PlantUML-VS-Code).

 Also included is the "Context Diagram" example in a [Draw.io / Diagrams.net](https://www.drawio.com/) format.

+Generated/exported images of the PlantUML and Draw-io diagrams can be found in the "images" directory.

 ## License